Julian/lean.nvim/README.rst

         -- false to disable, otherwise a table of options described below snippets = {,
             extra = {
-                -- Add a \wknight translation to insert ♘ --
+                -- Add a \wknight abbreviation to insert ♘ --
                 -- Note that the backslash is implied, and that you may also -- use snippets.nvim directly to do this if so desired.